 - Check that the grease cartridge is not empty.
-Replace if necessary. - Check the indicator for the need of refilling the grease container.
-Refill the grease container if necessary. - Check that the tool has received sufficient grease. - Grease manually if the automatic greasing device is not in use.
-See "Manual greasing" on page 48. - Observe hydraulic oil temperature, all lines and connections as well as impact efficiency and evenness of operation. - Tighten loose connections.
+Replace if necessary.

+- Check that the tool has received sufficient grease. - Grease manually if the automatic greasing device is not in use. - Observe hydraulic oil temperature, all lines and connections as well as impact efficiency and evenness of operation. - Tighten loose connections.